Bahmni/snomed-bahmni-docker/README.md

 Refer to this [Wiki Page](https://bahmni.atlassian.net/wiki/spaces/BAH/pages/299630726/Running+Bahmni+on+Docker) on detailed instructions for running Bahmni on Docker.

+### Note : This repository is used to run entire SNOMED Integration with Bahmni.

 ## SNOMED Integration
 This deployment comes with two profiles i.e **_snomed-clinic_** and **_snomed-standard_**.
 More details can be found [here](https://bahmni.atlassian.net/wiki/spaces/BAH/pages/3132686337/SNOMED+FHIR+Terminology+Server+Integration+with+Bahmni)